St. John’s Welcoming Statement

 As a community of faith, St. John’s United Church of Christ seeks to embody the words “No matter who you are, or where you are on life’s journey, our deep desire is to meet you where you are and share God’s love with you.”
 We are committed to including in the full life and ministry of St. John’s persons from all walks of life, regardless of race, nationality, age, gender identification or expression, sexual orientation, mental or physical ability, or socio-economic level.
 Acknowledging that we each have been created in God’s image, we celebrate diversity as one of God’s finest gifts.

 St. John’s United Church of Christ in Lansdale officially claimed our identity as an “Open and Affirming” (ONA) congregation in 2015.
-Please join with us in prayers and celebration as we seek to live out the words that we have pledged to follow, that truly ALL are welcome to worship and participate in the life of St. John’s UCC!

 Open and Affirming (ONA) is the United Church of Christ’s (UCC) designation for congregations, campus ministries, and other bodies in the UCC which make a public covenant of welcome into their full life and ministry to persons of all sexual orientations, gender identities, and gender expressions.
 St. John’s UCC Lansdale is proud to claim this designation as an Open and Affirming congregation!

 The Open and Affirming Coalition of the United Church of Christ advocates for the lesbian, gay, bisexual and transgender community in the UCC, and equips UCC congregations to become effective witnesses to Christ’s extravagant welcome.
 Click here for more about UCC Open & Affirming churches